AdaptivMCP/AdaptivMCP/docs/ARCHITECTURE_AND_SAFETY.md

 logger namespace:

 - Logger: `github_mcp.tools`.

+### Environment validation tool

+To make operations and debugging easier on new deployments, the controller exposes a small read-only tool, `validate_environment`.
+This tool does not perform any writes; instead it:

+- Inspects process environment variables related to GitHub authentication, controller repository/branch selection, Git identity, and HTTP/concurrency tuning.
+- Optionally performs lightweight GitHub API calls to confirm that the configured controller repository and branch exist and are accessible with the current token.
+- Returns a structured report containing individual checks (with `ok`, `warning`, or `error` levels) and a summary count so assistants and operators can quickly identify misconfigurations such as missing tokens or mismatched branches.

 - Events: `tool_call_start`, `tool_call_success`, `tool_call_error`.

 The `mcp_tool` decorator wraps both read and write tools and records: